-This course develops practical skills necessary to process and communicate quantitative information found in daily life.
-Examples include probability, statistics, proportional reasoning, modeling data, financial mathematics, problem solving, and voting methods.
 Prerequisite: Minimum final grade of 70% in MATH 111 Elementary Algebra or equivalent, or appropriate math placement score.
-Special Considerations: Not open to students who have successfully completed a higher level mathematics course.
-MATH 115 satisfies the General Education Core math requirement for degree programs that do not require MATH 117 Introductory Statistics or MATH 120 College Algebra.
+Special Considerations: Not open to students who have successfully completed a higher level mathematics course.MATH 117 satisfies the General Education Core math requirement for degree programs that do not require MATH 120 College Algebra.